Frequently Asked Questions

 What behaviours can you help with?

 Sezan and Sue have experience with a full range of behaviours.
-Local support packages specialise in dogs that need support for social sensitivities around other dogs and people, however we do continue to take on certain cases outside of this remit.
 Please contact us to discuss your dog’s needs.

 What training methods are used?

-Oz Dogs guarantee to use safe and effective reward-based methods of training.
-We will never use or promote training methods that aim to suppress behaviours through fear or pain.
+Oz Dogs guarantee to use safe and effective reward-based methods of dog training.

 Will my dog’s behaviour problem be resolved?